With great ties comes great responsibility.

 - Another way to ensure your ties stay in shape is by rolling them loosely and storing them in a drawer, or investing in a specially designed tie box.
 This method is suitable for most ties, especially knit ties as they can be stretched when hung up.

-How to get wrinkles out of a tie
+How to remove wrinkles from a tie

 - One of the most common issues you will face as a tie wearer is how to get rid of wrinkles in the fabric.